ten7/pantheon-cron/README.md

 * `debug` is `true` to enable debugging output.
 Optional, defaults to `false`.
 * `stopOnFailure` is `true` to stop the entire role if any one task fails.
 Optional, defaults to `false`.
 * `sites` is a dictionary of Pantheon sites.
 Required.
+* `notifiers` is a dictionary of notification services.
+Optional.
 * `tasks` is a list of tasks to perform.
 Required.

 ### Specifying sites